Skip to main content

 Shan Tofu

-Unlike regular soy tofu, Shan tofu is made from chickpea flour creating a yellow, silky texture.
-Served warm topped with chili oil and pickled vegetables, or cold in salads.
-Unique to Myanmar and particularly Shan State.
+Shan tofu is made from chickpea flour rather than soy, which gives it a yellow color and a silky texture.
+It comes warm under chili oil and pickled vegetables, or cold in salads.
+You find it in Myanmar, above all in Shan State.

 Samusa (Burmese Samosa)